 There is also a general perception that a nerd's level of nerdiness is inversely proportionate to their chances of losing their virginity, which is a big reason that Even Nerds Have Standards.
 It also means that some nerds will deny at least some aspects of their nerdiness.
 The reverse belief also exists.
-Instead of believing that nerdy hobbies prevent you from having sex, some people believe that the only reason people take up nerdy hobbies in the first place is because they can't get sex and seek a form of escapism from that fact.
-Basically, "all nerds are virgins because nobody who can actually get laid would ever waste their time on this crap".
+Instead of believing that nerdy hobbies prevent you from having sex, some people believe that the only reason people take up nerdy hobbies in the first place is because they can't get sex and seek a form of escapism from that fact, carrying Unfortunate Implications that only people who have never had sex could possibly care about something other than sex. note Indeed, this variation is at least somewhat Truth in Television, as many nerds will testify about that one childhood friend (or sometimes more than one) who was just as much of a nerd as they were but then abandoned all of their nerdy hobbies immediately after getting their first girlfriend and never looked back, except possibly to tell their still-nerdy friend to "grow up and get a life", or something similar.

 In non-mainstream works, this trope shows up less frequently, although some cases are deliberate aversions and some are just Author Appeal.